ezQel/personal-finance-manager/README.md

 # Personal Finance Manager

-A web app that assists individuals with budgeting and tracking of their income and expenses.
+An angular web app for tracking individual income and expenses.

 ## Table of Contents